 Exhibitions

-In preparation for the renovation of its iconic building, the Centre Pompidou is now closed to the public..
+In preparation for the renovation of its iconic building, Centre Pompidou is now closed to the public..

 Discover all the exhibitions designed with our partners: